 Pros of Curvo

 - Portfolio of funds built for you.
-We ask you a few questions at the start to learn about you and your goals.
-Based on your answers, we match you with the best portfolio of index funds for you.
+You are asked a few questions at the start to learn about you and your goals.
+Based on your answers, you are match you with the best portfolio of index funds for you.
 No need to choose which ETFs to buy.
+The portfolios are managed by NNEK, an investment firm licensed by the Dutch regulator (AFM).

 - Invest sustainably.
-Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
+Your investments focus on one guiding principle: don’t invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

 - Fractional shares.
 All your money is invested.
 There’s no cash left sitting on the side.